Editor's note: Recommendations in this story have been updated as of February 15, 2021 to reflect the most recent CDC findings on COVID-19.

 And yet, with COVID-19 infections in the U.S. skyrocketing this week and summer vacations scheduled, it's likely that cases will grow throughout the communities we serve.
 What can you do to protect the safety of your employees and shoppers this summer?

-With demand up and labor availability short, it's nearly impossible to keep your store staffed for vacations, let alone a 14-day quarantine after returning from that vacation.
+With demand up and labor availability short, it's nearly impossible to keep your store staffed for vacations, let alone a 14-day quarantine after returning from that vacation (or even a 7-day with a negative COVID test result, as recommended by the CDC beginning December 2020 for unvaccinated individuals).
 But retailers can take precautions and ask associates to be smart and cautious while away and upon their return.
 Baker's IGA, with four locations in Ohio, did just that, issuing the following note to employees planning summer vacations.

 The first thing we ask of you is that as you and your family are planning a much-needed vacation, please remember that you have received valuable knowledge on how to stay safe.
 Please continue to use these practices as you move out of your normal areas—whether traveling by air, car, etc. to another state or more populated areas.
 We kindly ask that you continue to follow the state's guidelines for safe practices—such as wearing a mask, social distancing, and carrying those wipes and hand sanitizer with you.
 Please consider doing the things that keep you safe but also keep others around you safe.

 Upon return, we do ask that if you have been part of large crowds in which you might have been affected, that you self-monitor.
 While we do not ask that you completely self-quarantine, we ask that you might take a few days between your vacation and returning to work.
 Especially if you have flown or been out of state, we ask that you work with your store manager to possibly arrange your schedule to start later in the week after your vacation.